 Successful coworking is built on offering a wide variety of membership types that offer different degrees of commitment and flexibility.

-This allows members to get a taste of your space without breaking the bank or fully committing; opening up the possibility for more committed member down the line.
+This allows members to get a taste of your space without breaking the bank or fully committing, opening up the possibility for more committed members down the line.

 Conference rooms will take up a significant portion of your coworking space, and as a result, are another significant source of revenue for coworking spaces.

 Of course, permanent members will have an allotted number of conference room hours already included in their memberships plans, however, you can offer more hours for an additional fee for all members.

 In addition, you can open up conference room bookings to the public, charging by the hour or offer weekend or evening plans.

 An integral part of any successful coworking space is fostering a sense of community.

 Event hosting is one of the best ways to encouraging community within your space.
 Events bring like-minded people together and give members some time to breathe and take a social pause from their busy day.

 We have written about easy to execute event ideas.
 These events are a great way to bring people together and also have the added benefit of creating some revenue for your space.
 Many space owners will choose to open these events to the public and sell tickets to earn extra revenue.

 Offering additional services & amenities "à la carte"

 For a moment, think of your typical cell phone provider.